flinguenheld/rusty_chew/README.md

     - Once activated, it allows you to hit a sequence (3 keys max) to produce another key
     - Leave it with Escape or a wrong key
 - Mouse emulation
-- Indicator light management
+- LED
-    - Synchronise the embedded controler's aRGB led (e.g. for layers, caplock...)
+    - Synchronise the embedded controler's aRGB LED (e.g. for layers, caplock...)
+- Buzzer
+    - Buzz jingles (and do it in stereo with the split version!)
 - No mods
     - Prevent modifiers with specific keys (e.g. no shifted symbols)
 - Caplock